-In the case where multiple channels are present, they are usually visually organized as tabs, windows, and grid within the central workspace of the interface (as shown in the figure above) depending on how the workspace is configured.
+In the case where multiple channels are present, they are usually visually organized as tabs, a stack of windows, a grid, or an MDI interface within the workspace as described in the section above, depending on how the workspace is configured.

 To change channels you simply click on the tab of the channel you want to view, or press the left or right arrow buttons in the workspace menu.
 There is also a channel selector in the plugin manager toolbar at the bottom of the center pane.
 You can change the channel by using the drop-down menu or by simply scrolling the mouse wheel on the control.